przemyslawpluta/node-youtube-dl/README.md

   // Additional options can be given for calling `child_process.execFile()`.
   { cwd: __dirname });

-// will be called when the download starts video.on('info', function(info) {
+// Will be called when the download starts. video.on('info', function(info) {
   console.log('Download started');
   console.log('filename: ' + info.filename);